 Do you want to know how to take action and help the community during an emergency - whether it's a fire, medical issue or natural disaster?

-In February 2013, Matawan and Aberdeen officially combined services with a shared Community Emergency Response Team.
-CERT is nationwide initiative set in motion after the terrorist attacks on Sept.
+In November 2011, Matawan and Aberdeen CERT is nationwide initiative set in motion after the terrorist attacks on Sept.
 11, 2001.
 The program falls under the Office of Emergency management and according to Aberdeen Township's website, members are trained to respond to emergencies and can provide "critical support to first responders, provide immediate assistance to victims and organize spontaneous volunteers at a disaster site."

 Training to become a member of CERT consists of eight weeks of classes.
 Volunteers meet once a week for about 2.5 hours and cover a variety of topics such as disastor preparedness, fire safety, disastor medical operations, missing persons and terrorism.
-Classes have not yet been scheduled but will be announced soon.
+Classes are expected to begin in mid-June, Caravella said.

 If you are interested in becoming a volunteer or wish to know more, email for Caravella at email@example.com.